Many or all companies we feature compensate us. Compensation and editorial

 TD Bank offers a wide range of banking and financial services, including credit cards, certificates of deposit, checking and savings accounts, personal loans, home loans, and IRAs.

-TD Bank offers several HELOC options, including no annual fee and a line of credit for investment properties.
+You’ll find TD Bank in more than 1,100 locations nationwide.
+It offers several HELOC options, including no annual fee and a line of credit for investment properties.
+Its lines of credit start at $25,000, and you can borrow up to 89.99% of your home equity.

 Why do some banks only offer variable interest rates on a HELOC?

-Most HELOCs come with variable rates.
-The typical APR is the prime rate (as published by The Wall Street Journal) plus a margin based on the borrower’s risk.
+The typical rate is the prime rate (published by The Wall Street Journal) plus a margin based on the borrower’s risk.
 Because the prime rate can change, HELOC rates often change—sending monthly payments up or down with them.

 How do banks determine my line of credit?